-- If n is followed by the letter f (flip), the xtuplet number is flippped vertically from its default position. - The position of the xtuplet number can be adjusted in the usual way with one or two signed decimal numbers following n: the first is a vertical shift (in units of \internote), the second (optional) a horizontal shift (in notehead widths). - If n is given, but followed by a space (thus ending the first-note symbol), no number at all will be printed. - 3.
+- If n is followed by an unsigned integer, this integer is taken as the number to be printed instead of the natural (default) one. - If n is followed by the letter f (flip), the xtuplet number is flippped vertically from its default position. - The position of the xtuplet number can be adjusted in the usual way with one or two signed decimal numbers following n: the first is a vertical shift in units of \internote, the (optional) second a horizontal shift, in notehead widths. - If n is given, but followed by a space, thus ending the first-note symbol, no number at all will be printed. - For a non-beamed xtuplet only a suboption s can be added to the n option by which the slope of the bracket can be adjusted; i.e. you can use ns[n], where n is an signed integer (except zero): a positive integer will lift the end of the bracket upwards, while a negative one will move it downwards. - Note that this suboption will operate in a more elegant way for Sicherman-type xtuplets 28 only: when the Sichermann option AT is not in effect, the bracket number (the 3 in a triplet, e.g.) will not follow the slope adjustment and might have to be tweaked separately. - 4.
 The second through last notes of the xtuplet are then each given by a separate note symbol, containing the meaningful subset of the parameters permitted for notes or rests: - (a) the note name as the first character.
 This is the only required character.
-It can be an r (for a rest), except that the last note of an xtuplet cannot be a rest 21, - (b) an accidental, - (c) an octave change (+ or -).
-The octave may also given explicitly (this is the only digit allowed), - (d) a d (dot).
+It can be an r (for a rest), except that the last note of an xtuplet cannot be a rest 29, - (b) an accidental, - (c) an octave change (+ or -).
+The octave may also given explicitly; this is the only digit allowed, - (d) a d (dot).
 The next note after the dotted one is automatically shortened to half the normal value, - (e) the character D in the note symbol for any note in an xtuplet doubles the duration of this note.
 As this accounts for two notes of the xtuplet, it will decrease the expected number of notes in the xtuplet by one.
-If used for the first note of an xtuplet, D goes before an optional n parameter, - (f) the character F is the same as D, but in the printed output the doubled note will appear dotted (a notation Bach sometimes used).
-As with D, an F for the first note goes before an optional n.
+If used for the first note of an xtuplet, D goes before an optional n parameter, - (f) the character F is the same as D, except that in the printed output the doubled note will appear dotted (a notation Bach sometimes used).
+As with D, an F for the first note goes before an optional D. - (g) grace notes are allowed in xtuplets.